apache/kylin/README.md

 - HBase: 0.96.0.2.0.6.0-61-hadoop2

-_Tested with Hortonworks distribution (HDP2.1.3), not tested with others yet._
+_Tested with Hortonworks HDP 2.1.3 and Cloudera Quickstart VM 5.1._

 #### Misc ####
 - Command hadoop, hive, hbase is workable on your hadoop cluster